yuwzho/acme-fitness-store/azure-kubernetes-service/docs/05-create-application-gateway.md

 1. **Verify the hostname**

    Open the `<spring-cloud-gateway-host>` you configured in the `gateway.yaml`, you should see a 404 page.
 After deploying the backend application, this link will  show the application page.

+## Next Steps

+- Follow [06-create-application-supporting-service](./06-create-application-supporting-service.md) to set up the supporting services for your applications, including PostgreSQL and Redis Cache.